Terms & Conditions

 Similar Date: Weekdays are interchangeable, however Saturday or Sunday first aid courses must be matched exactly.
 The advertised first aid course must be within 3 days of the equivalent First Aid Pro course that you wish to book.

 Similar Location: Within 5km of our compared training location.

 Under 18 Parental/Guardian Consent Form

-It’s a requirement that anyone under 18 years of age is required to provide us with written consent from their parent/guardian prior to participating in any Firstaidpro courses.
+It’s a requirement that anyone under 18 years of age is required to provide us with written consent from their parent/guardian prior to participating in any First Aid Pro courses.
 The minimum age allowed to attend our course is 14 years of age (with parental consent).
-Please download and complete our Parent/Guardian Consent Form HERE , and email completed form to [email protected] prior to class attendance.
-This is the student/parent’s responsibility, Firstaidpro holds no responsibility if not completed and student is refused entry to desired class.
+Please download and complete our Parent/Guardian Consent Form, and email the completed form to email@example.com prior to class attendance.
+This is the student/parent’s responsibility, First Aid Pro holds no responsibility if not completed and student is refused entry to desired class.

 Student Visa Holders

 Students are required to check if their visa status enables them to enrol with First Aid Pro prior to enrolling in any of our courses.
 Visa status can be checked online via the Visa Entitlement Verification Online service.
 Section 8 of the ESOS Act states “a provider must be registered on CRICOS to provide a course at a location or do so in accordance with an arrangement they have with another registered provider.
 Any course undertaken by a student visa holder must be registered on CRICOS”.
 Therefore, anyone holding a student visa, are not permitted to enrol.
 Visa study eligibility is the responsibility of the student and not First Aid Pro.

 Students are required to check if their visa status enables them to enrol with First Aid Pro prior to enrolling in any of our courses.
 Visa status can be checked online via the Visa Entitlement Verification Online service.
 Visa study eligibility is the responsibility of the student and not First Aid Pro.